 Profiling Uno Platform Applications

-As of Preview 7, .NET 6 provides the ability to do CPU profiling through dotnet-trace for android applications.
+.NET 7 and later provides the ability to do CPU profiling through dotnet-trace for Android applications.

 Pre-requisites